Precious metals: investing for beginners

 Bullion bars and coins

 Pure gold and silver coins, cast and minted bars come in varying sizes and purchase options to suit different budgets, though with this option investors need to ensure they have sufficient insurance and security if they plan on storing the bullion at home.
-Alternatively, investors can opt to buy, sell and store your high value precious metals in secure vaults if buying from a reputable mint.
+Alternatively, investors can opt to buy, sell and store their high value precious metals in secure vaults if buying from a reputable mint.

 Many investors manage their precious metal investments in a stockbroking account.
 For instance, The Perth Mint offers an exchange traded product (ETP) called PMGOLD (ASX code: PMGOLD) which allows trading in gold via a stock broking account, similar to shares on the ASX.
-This is a good option if investors would rather not store gold at their homes, however investors can choose to convert holdings into any of The Perth Mint’s bullion bars.
+This is a good option if investors would rather not store gold at their homes, however investors can choose to convert holdings into any of The Perth Mint’s available bullion bars.

 4. Where can investors purchase precious metal?